afrind/draft-rush/draft-kpugin-rush.md

 +-------+
 ~~~

-End of video frame is sent by a client when it's done sending data and is about
+End of Video frame is sent by a client when it's done sending data and is about
 to close the connection.
-Server SHOULD ignore all frames sent after that.
+The server SHOULD ignore all frames sent after that.

 ### Error frame